umee-network/umee/x/leverage/spec/01_concepts.md

   If the user is undercollateralized (borrowed value > borrow limit), enabled collateral is eligible for liquidation and cannot be disabled until the user's borrows are healthy again.

-- [Withdraw](04_messages.md#MsgWithdrawAsset) lent assets by turning in uTokens of the associated denomination.
+- [Withdraw](04_messages.md#MsgWithdrawAsset) supplied assets by turning in uTokens of the associated denomination.

   Withdraw respects the [uToken Exchange Rate](01_concepts.md#uToken-Exchange-Rate).
 A user can always withdraw non-collateral uTokens, but can only withdraw collateral-enabled uTokens if it would not reduce their [Borrow Limit](01_concepts.md#Borrow-Limit) below their total borrowed value.